 Can Anxiety Make You Sick?
 7 Reasons Why

 Mental illness is becoming more common daily, not because people are becoming weak but because it is increasingly accepted in society.
-Mental health is as important as physical health and people are understanding these things.
+Mental health is as important as physical health, and people understand these things.
 Difficulty with mental health causes anxiety and depression association problems in humans.

 Mental illness has similarities with lifestyle and work.
 Do you want to know – can anxiety make you sick?
 Let’s understand mental illness first.